| Here's my boyfriend! He isn't real.

 05/05/2025 Someone real took my heart in March..

 06/05/2025 Okay, you look stupid now!
 Falling in love after such an elaborate speech on fictional love.
-Rest assured: I didn't chase down someone difficult, interesting, mature yet unrealistic like I stated by type being.
+Rest assured: I didn't chase down someone difficult, interesting, mature yet unrealistic like I stated my type being.
 Sure, that it still very much my type.
 But that came from a place where I hadn't experienced true love.
 Closest I had gotten was Cyrus, and I still see that experience as the first evidence of me being capable of the romantic love after I had shut it out for over the last decade.
 But now I know true love, and it's for someone honest, mature but not without boyishness, hardworking, loving and handsome.
 Though the irony of it all that he lives about a 10 hour flight away.
 So in the end I'm still stuck staring at a screen to love.

 I still very much see Cyrus as a huge source of comfort, though with this newfound affection for someone real the self-insert has grown to be more something of a best friend situation.
 There is no shame in selfshipping whilst in a real relationship of any kind, it just isn't for me.
 I already feel weird about the idea of selfshipping with multiple characters, but I don't judge anyone for doing so.
 In the end, fiction is fiction and reality is reality.
 They'll always be two separate entities.

 Despite dipping my toes in the waters of loving an actual human being I still see value and agree in what I stated above.
 And it still partially applies to me.
 People dream, people yearn, people desire.
 Inevitably the source of pleasure is the things we imagine it to be, rather than the reality of it.
 Sex can be many things; arousing, romantic, terrifying, reproduction, or just plain people rubbing into eachother.
 Any type of thing isn't exactly what we experience it to be.
 All life is fiction, a perspective with tangible elements.
-There's always two sides of the stories, and they can differ even if neither party is lying.
+There's always two and more sides of the story, and they can differ even if neither party is lying.
 Inevitably, all parties lie; all you have is something closest to the tangible truth.

 People find love in pain and comfort.
-In the tangible and the imagination.
+In the tangible and in imagination.
 Does it truly matter whether it is real or fake?
 No. As long as nobody is harmed, or anything that could harm someone is encouraged.

 Love is about choosing someone over and over.
 And no matter how much I distance myself from reality I want to choose him, continue to love him, and not chain him down to me or any sort of delusion.
 That is what love is to me.